-Supersport motorcycles require a phase 2 FIM homologation (see attachment FIM homologation procedure).
-Only naturally aspirated engines are permitted.
-All motorcycles must comply in all respects with all road sport requirements as set out in these Technical Regulations, unless the homologated model is already so equipped.
+Supersport motorcycles require the relevant FIM phase 2 homologation.
+All motorcycles must comply in all respects with all the requirements for road racing as specified in these Technical Regulations, unless they are already equipped as such on the homologated model or the permitted modifications are included in the IDM Eligible Parts List.